[(1) This section has effect for the purposes of this Part.

 (a) having a system of regulating persons acting as insolvency practitioners that—

 (i) secures fair treatment for persons affected by their acts and omissions,

-(ii) reflects the regulatory principles, and
+(ii) reflects the regulatory

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.